DANS-KNAW/easy-fedora-to-bag/docs/index.md

      -d, --datasetId  <arg>       A single easy-dataset-id to be transformed.
 Use either this or the input-file argument
-     -u, --depositor  <arg>       The depositor for these datasets.
-If provided, only datasets from this depositor are transformed.
      -i, --input-file  <arg>      File containing a newline-separated list of easy-dataset-ids to be transformed.
                                   Use either this or the dataset-id argument -l, --log-file  <arg>        The name of the logfile in csv format.
 If not provided a file